25 Different Types of Houses From Around the World

 House in Ghana

-Sometimes I feel that I am dreaming.
-I am not used to receiving so much attention.
-I pray for God’s blessing for all the people who are showing so much love to me and my children through the sponsorship.
+“Sometimes I feel that I am dreaming.
+I am not used to receiving so much attention,” she shares.
+“I pray for God’s blessing for all the people who are showing so much love to me and my children through the sponsorship.
 Now I do not have any worry when night falls or when the rain comes because we have a proper house.
-I am so grateful to all who made it possible.
+I am so grateful to all who made it possible.”

 Strong homes made of wood and concrete in the Dominican Republic

-house in Dominican Republic
+House in Dominican Republic

 Traditional Mexican houses

-house in Mexico
+House in Mexico

-The home of the sombrero, Mexico has mountains, rainforests, deserts and beaches.
-Ancient cultures such as the Aztecs built huge pyramids and impressive cities.
-Traditional Mexican houses are built with adobe, which is a muddy mixture of clay soil, straw and water.
+Some traditional Mexican houses are built with adobe, which is a muddy mixture of clay soil, straw and water.
 The mixture is made into bricks which are then used to build houses.

-Tiny, colourful homes in Haiti
+Hillside homes in Haiti

-houses in Haiti
+Hillside homes in Haiti

 Brightly coloured houses in Colombia

-house in Colombia
+Home in Colombia

 Colombia is sometimes called the ‘gateway to South America’ because it sits where South America joins with Central and North America.
 Its landscape has huge variety; from beautiful beaches to snow-capped mountains, deserts and sweeping grasslands.
 Houses are often brightly painted and made from cinder blocks, clay, cow manure or hay.

-house in Nicaragua
+House in Nicaragua

 Shelters around the world come in all shapes and sizes and are often built out of any material close to hand.
 In Nicaragua, Mariling stands outside her home where she lives with her family.
-No matter her circumstances, Mariling knows she has value.

 Diverse homes in Bolivia!

-house in Bolivia
+Houses in Bolivia

 Corrugated iron homes in Honduras

-house in Honduras
+Homes in Honduras

 Meet Kenya and Tanya, twin sisters from Honduras who live with their mother Miriam in a house made out of corrugated iron and wood.
 Miriam shares, “When I was pregnant, I was worried.
 I didn’t have a place to live.
 My husband wasn’t around.
 I had an ultrasound when I was six months pregnant and found out I was having twins.
 I started to cry.
 I didn’t know what to do.”